-Holley Interns will work 6-8 hours per week while classes are in session (1-hour weekly group meeting, 30-minute weekly meeting with supervisor, 4-5 hours departmental training and project work).
-In addition, there will be about 5 hours of paid training during the last week of winter break.
+Holley Interns will work 6-8 hours per week while classes are in session (1-hour weekly group meeting, 30-minute weekly meeting with supervisor, 4.5-6.5 hours departmental training and project work).
+In addition, there will be about 5 hours of paid orientation during the last week of winter break.
 The pay rate is $10.00 per hour.

 - Strong communication, time management, and organizational skills